irvinhalen/known-notes/Azure_Services/Azure_Services.md

 ## Container Registry

-### Configure Function App to work with Container Registry
+### Configure Function App to connect with Container Registry

 - As far as I could tell I could not find an exact Azure article for this situation but [this article](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deploy-container?tabs=acr%2Cbash%2Cazure-cli&pivots=programming-language-python) was used as the main basis.